 This section contains the schedules which set out the details of how the Treasury Management Practices (TMPs) are put into effect by the Council.
-There are no changes to practices from last year, only minor updates.
+There are no major changes to practices from last year, only updates for the revised S151 Officer responsibilities implicit in the changes in both the Prudential Code and Treasury Management Code of Practice.